MCAT (Medical College Admission Test)

 Click here to link to the current MCAT exam schedule.

 You must register for the MCAT well in advance of when you want to take it.
 Registration for the April-May exams typically opens in February.
 Registration for the June-September exams opens a month or so later.
 Each testing center has a limited number of seats for each test administration.
 The closest testing centers to San Marcos are in Austin and San Antonio, but there are a number of test sites located throughout Texas.
-For the 2023 administrations, the cost to take the test is $330 if you register well in advance, but partial fee waivers are available if you apply well ahead of time and can demonstrate financial need.
+For the 2024 administrations, the cost to take the test is $335 if you register well in advance, but partial fee waivers are available if you apply well ahead of time and can demonstrate financial need.
+There are rescheduling and cancellation fees as well.

 Click here to link to the MCAT registration page.